-Fox News agrees to pay $12 million to settle hostile workplace suit
+Fox News Agrees to Pay $12 Million to Settle Hostile Workplace Suit

 Grossberg joined Fox News in 2019 as a senior producer for host Maria Bartiromo.
 In August 2022, she moved to Carlson’s team as the head of booking.

-In her lawsuit, Grossberg said she found a workplace tainted by misogyny and harassment, where male producers were openly sexist to her and her co-workers made crude jokes and had decorated the space with photos of Nancy Pelosi, then the House speaker, in a swimsuit showing cleavage.
+In her lawsuit, Grossberg said she found a workplace tainted by misogyny and harassment, where male producers were openly sexist to her and her co-workers, made crude jokes and had decorated the space with photos of Nancy Pelosi, then the House speaker, in a swimsuit showing cleavage.

 Grossberg never met Carlson, who worked mostly from his homes in Florida and Maine, but she corresponded with him frequently over email, text and video calls.
-Carlson’s staff in New York was led by Justin Wells, the senior executive producer.
+Carlson’s staff in New York was led by Wells, the senior executive producer.
 (Wells was fired by Fox in April.)

 After filing her lawsuits, Grossberg drip-fed audio recordings from her time at Fox to other media organizations.
 The recordings showed, among other things, Carlson’s immense influence on the Republican Party; an admission by Rudy Giuliani, lawyer to former President Donald Trump, that he didn’t have evidence of voter fraud; and discussions between Sen. Ted Cruz of Texas and Bartiromo about his attempts to block President Joe Biden’s election victory.